TechDufus/techdufus.github.io/_posts/2020-07-28-making-a-module-part-1.md

 There's one more thing we need to do to wrap all of this up in a bow.
 Both the module and the manifest need to be in a folder that is named after the module.

-You can look in your `$env:PSMODULEPATH` variable to see all of the folder locations that you can place this module folder into, but in my example, it sill sit in C:\Temp like this.
+You can look in your `$env:PSMODULEPATH` variable to see all of the folder locations that you can place this module folder into, but in my example, it will sit in C:\Temp like this.

 ```
 C:\Temp